vesavlad/datatools-ui/docs/user/setting-up-aws-servers.md

 3. In the value field, paste the `DNS Name` of the load balancer instance above.
 4. Click `Create`.

-## Delegate Third Party Account Access
+## Delegate access to Data Tools for resources in a third party AWS account via an IAM role
 For Data Tools to access AWS resources (e.g., S3 and EC2) in third party AWS accounts, additional setup is required.
 The steps provided in [this AWS tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) detail the process to delegate access across AWS accounts.
 A more tailored, shorthand version of this process is provided below, but if more background information is needed about, please follow the tutorial link above.

 ### Steps to Give Data Tools Access to Third Party Account